How can fleet management software help you?

 Pro tip: Be sure to ask any vendor you're considering about how they can help you stay compliant with HOS regulations.

-For instance, Samsara’s FMCSA-certified ELD plugs directly into your vehicle’s on-board diagnostics (OBD) port and uses a built-in WiFi hotspot to transmit real-time data about your vehicles, including how long the engine is running, the speed at which it travels, and other diagnostic information.
+For instance, Samsara’s FMCSA-registered ELD plugs directly into your vehicle’s on-board diagnostics (OBD) port and uses a built-in WiFi hotspot to transmit real-time data about your vehicles, including how long the engine is running, the speed at which it travels, and other diagnostic information.